Yo! Podcast #005 – Steve Schoger – Designer, Refactoring UI

 Rob: It's crazy, man.
 So hindsight, obviously 20/20, but that must've been pivotal to gain, what, newsletter subscribers and Twitter followers?

 Steve: Yeah.
 Back to your question about is it worth building an audience on Medium, and YouTube, and whatever platform you choose.
 I think it is worth spreading yourself out a little bit.
 We don't know how long Twitter is going to be around for.
 I have almost 50,000 followers on Twitter, but Twitter might not be around one day, and then where do all those followers go, right?

 Rob: Yeah, it's smart to disperse then.

-Rob: That's quite like a Gary Vaynerchuk tip, is that, you know, maybe you don't want to be on camera.
+Rob: That's quite like a Gary Vaynerchuk tip, is that maybe you don't want to be on camera.
 Not confident enough?
 Then don't do that.
 Then write an article.